 Classic Kitchari (Tri-Dosha Balancing)

-A soul-warming, detoxifying staple of Ayurvedic diet recipes.
+A soul-warming, traditionally cleansing staple in Ayurvedic cooking.

 Yield: 4 servings | Prep Time: PT10M | Cook Time: PT40M